GrooveypenguinX/PunisherBossMod/README.md

 To remove this mod FULLY:
 1. Delete all four folder in users/mods (PunisherGear, PunisherHead, PunisherBoss and zzPunisherVoice)
 2. Delete PunisherBossPreloaded.dll in BepinEx/patchers
-3. Delete PunisherBossMod.dll in BepinEx/Plugins
+3. Delete PunisherBossMod.dll in BepinEx/plugins
+4. Delete PunisherVoicePatch.dll in BepinEx/plugins
-4. Remove all references to punisher in your profile .json
+5. Remove all references to punisher in your profile .json

 That should do it!